 King County's Comprehensive Solid Waste Management Plan, prepared by the Solid Waste Division of the Department of Natural Resources and Parks, guides the management of solid waste in the unincorporated county and for cities with which the county has interlocal agreements.
-The Comprehensive Solid Waste Management Plan presents policies, recommendations and goals for the following elements of solid waste management: system planning, waste prevention and recycling, solid waste collection and processing, the transfer system, landfill management and solid waste disposal, and system financing.
+The Comprehensive Solid Waste Management Plan presents policies, recommendations and goals for the following elements of solid waste management: system planning, waste prevention, recovery and recycling, solid waste collection and processing, the transfer system, landfill management and solid waste disposal, and system financing.

 F-265 Regional solid waste planning should integrate the principles of environmental stewardship and sustainable development into all aspects of solid waste management.

 F-266 Solid waste should be collected, handled, processed, and disposed in ways that reduce waste, conserve resources, and protect public health and the environment.

-F-267 King County should achieve Zero Waste of Resources - to eliminate the disposal of materials with economic value - by 2030, through a combination of efforts in the following order of priority: a. waste prevention and reuse, b. product stewardship, recycling, and composting, c. beneficial use.
-F-268 Solid waste management should be planned, and transfer and disposal capacity provided, on a regional basis.
-F-269 King County shall operate a transfer system that is dispersed throughout the county to ensure access to safe, reliable, efficient, and affordable solid waste
+F-267 King County should achieve Zero Waste of Resources by 2030 by targeting areas of the waste stream that have the greatest potential for diversion and recovery.

+((to eliminate the disposal of materials with economic value - by 2030, through a combination of efforts in the following order of priority: a. waste prevention and reuse, b. product stewardship, recycling, and composting, c. beneficial use.))
-- F-270 King County should maximize the capacity and lifespan of the Cedar Hills Regional Landfill, subject to environmental constraints, relative costs to operate, and stakeholder interests. - F-271 King County shall encourage sustainable development and provide consumer education in the public and private sectors regarding green building practices, product stewardship, recycling, purchasing, and consumption in order to reduce the amount of waste disposed.

-services.

-K. Surface Water Management
+K. ((Surface Water)) Stormwater Management

-Current development practices can adversely impact both the quantity and quality of water entering the natural environment.
+((Current development practices can adversely impact both the quantity and quality of water entering the natural environment.
 Urban areas are largely covered with impervious surfaces (e.g., buildings, streets, parking lots) that cause increased runoff and are a source of pollutants.
-Pervious and semi-pervious areas such as lawns and gardens can also be a source of pollutants from the application of fertilizers, insecticides, herbicides, and rodenticides.
-Management in the Rural Area is important, too, because of the potential adverse impacts of land clearing and impervious surface as well as potential pollutants in runoff from forestry, agricultural, and livestock practices.
+Pervious and semi pervious areas such as lawns and gardens can also be a source of pollutants from the application of fertilizers, insecticides, herbicides, and rodenticides.
+Management in the Rural Area is important, too, because of the potential adverse impacts of land clearing and impervious surface as well as potential pollutants in runoff from forestry, agricultural, and livestock practices.))
+Stormwater runoff occurs when precipitation runs off the landscape and picks up pollutants, including pesticides, fertilizers, pet wastes, oils, metals, and many other chemicals.
+These pollutants enter surface and ground waters, disrupt ecosystems, and threaten public health.
+Runoff can also cause erosion, create higher peak flows in streams and rivers in winter and, because of reduced infiltration, create lower flows in summer.